hiibolt/KnowledgeBase/pages/Project 2 - Allie.md

 ## Introduction
 In this project, we will be deriving variations of a predator-prey model.
-In this model, hawks and owls are found in an environment where they coexist but complete for prey. that typically is modeled by the following model:
+In this model, hawks and owls are found in an environment where they coexist but complete for prey.
+This causes for an increase in hawks to cause a decrease in owls, and vice versa.
+This non-linear relationship is quantified with the following model:

 **Owls vs. Hawks** (Competing species in same environment)
 $$\Delta O_n = k_1O_n-k_3O_nH_n$$